FlorentFlament/oldskool-coding-pres/oldskool-coding.rst

    Be it on the size of its datasheet or its CPU instructions set, the Atari 2600 is much simpler than modern chips.
-Its datasheet's size is roughly 10 times smaller than modern chips', and it has 3 times less instructions than the 8-bit AVR and 40 times less instruction than x86-64 processors.
+Its datasheet's size is roughly 10 times smaller than modern chips', and it has 3 times less instructions than the 8-bit AVR and 40 times less instructions than x86-64 processors.

    Q: What about CPU registers ?

+   70 sec -> 787 sec

 ====